 What’s the fastest path to Eagle?
-The fastest a new scout could reach the Eagle rank is within 2 years if they stay focused and act proactively.
-This feat can be achieved by attending weeklong camps to earn merit badges and advance in rank.
+The fastest a new scout can reach the Eagle rank is within 2 years if they stay focused and act proactively.
+This feat is achieved by attending weeklong camps to earn merit badges and advance in rank.
 Additionally, a scout trying for a 2-year Eagle should begin planning their Eagle project as early as possible.

 PS.
 This article is based on the experiences and research of Eagle Scouts, Kevin A and Cole 🙂

 You may be thinking “If it can be done in only a couple of years, why do most scouts take so long to reach Eagle?”
 Good question!
 There are several reasons why getting to Eagle takes a long time for most scouts.
 However, the biggest is that there are literally hundreds of requirements that need to be met in order to earn the Eagle Scout rank.

 - For most scouts who reach Eagle, myself included, it takes a long time for the values and skills of Scouting to truly sink in and become second-nature.